ztwalters/Docs/aspnet/security/accconfirm.rst

 Create a New ASP.NET 5 Project
 ------------------------------

-To get started, open Visual Studio 2015.
+In Visual Studio 2015.
 Next, create a New Project (from the Start Page, or via File - New - Project).
 On the left part of the New Project window, make sure the Visual C# templates are open and "Web" is selected, as shown:

 .. image:: accconfirm/_static/new-project.png